 Shepherd University (the "University") is a state-supported institution within the West Virginia system of higher education.
 The University was founded in 1871.
+The University and Shepherd Foundation will be celebrating the 150th anniversary this year with events that appropriately conform to COVID restrictions.
+These will be announced in local media and featured on both Shepherd and the Foundation's websites.

-It offers Bachelor of Arts, Bachelor of Fine Arts, and Bachelor of Science degrees in a wide range of fields, encompassing the liberal arts, business administration, teacher education, the social and natural sciences, and other career oriented areas.
-Graduate programs include the Master of Arts in Teaching, Master of Arts in Curriculum and Instruction, Master of Business Administration, the Master of Arts in College Student Development and Administration, and the Master of Science in Data Analytics and Information Systems and the Doctoral program in Nursing Practice.
-Shepherd is in preparation to launch a completely online program, beginning with selected graduate degree programs.
-The University is accredited by The Higher Learning Commission of the North Central Association (HLC).
+The University offers Bachelor of Arts, Bachelor of Fine Arts, and Bachelor of Science degrees in a wide range of fields, encompassing the liberal arts, business administration, teacher education, the social and natural sciences, and other career oriented areas.
+Graduate programs include the Master of Arts in Teaching, Master of Arts in Curriculum and Instruction, Master of Business Administration, Master of Arts in College Student Development and Administration, Master of Arts in Appalachian Studies, and the Master of Science in Data Analytics and Information Systems, as well as the Doctoral program in Nursing Practice.
+Shepherd continues to develop and launch a completely online program.
+The Masters of Arts in Curriculum and Instruction and the Masters of Business Administration are the first of several fully online graduate programs to be offered.
+The undergraduate RN to BSN program is scheduled to begin in this new format beginning in the fall semester, 2022.
+Shepherd is accredited by The Higher Learning Commission of the North Central Association (HLC).
 The HLC has reviewed our proposal to initiate this program and has approved this method of delivery as early as spring, 2021.